Feel the comfort and relaxation that a hot drink can give you with a Turmeric Tea recipe!

 - Use a glass blender or food processor to puree the ingredients until smooth.

-- Then, transfer the contents into an airtight jar to store.
+- Then, transfer the contents into a jar to store.

 - Mix the turmeric paste with hot water, stir, and enjoy!